KiDS-1000: Detection of deviations from a purely cold dark matter power spectrum with tomographic weak gravitational lensing: Discussion

 Finally, the close connection of the $S_8$-tension to the KiDS-1000 result for $\Delta^2(k,z)$ in \mbox{$N_z=3$} $z$-bins makes this an interesting case, either as evidence in favour of modifications towards the structure growth in the $\Lambda\rm CDM$ reference, or in favour of spurious systematic errors in a shear tomography analysis mimicking the tension.
-This evidence appears to be unnoticed in previous stage-III analyses -- a full analytic model of $\Delta^2(k,z)$ fitted to the shear tomography can give an unsuspecting match like our \mbox{$N_z=1$} analysis -- so that a confirmation of the KiDS-1000 result with other lensing data is important.
-Furthermore, looking forward not too far into the future, stage-IV data will be available soon with roughly $20$ times the survey area of KiDS-1000 and also deeper observations, with surveys such as the space-based missions \emph{Euclid} and \emph{Roman}, or the ground-based survey by \emph{Rubin}.
-Of these the Euclid Wide Survey will provide tomographic measurements within $13$ source $z$-bins up to \mbox{$z\sim2.5$}, statistical errors reduced by about one order of magnitude compared to stage-III, and an excellent control of systematic errors for shear and photo-$z$.
-We see no restriction for applying our reconstruction technique to stage-IV data, merely assuming a lensing kernel and an (possibly updated and carefully calibrated) IA model.
-This promises measurements of the matter power spectrum at different redshift to unprecedented precision, maybe up to $z\sim2$ with \mbox{$N_z=4$} or more bins, critically testing models of the nonlinear structure growth.
+This evidence appears to be unnoticed in previous Stage III analyses -- a full analytic model of $\Delta^2(k,z)$ fitted to the shear tomography can give an unsuspecting match similar to our \mbox{$N_z=1$} analysis -- so that a confirmation of the KiDS-1000 result with other lensing data is important.
+Furthermore, looking forward not too far into the future, Stage IV data will be available soon with roughly $20$ times the survey area of KiDS-1000 and also deeper observations, with surveys such as the space-based missions \emph{Euclid} and \emph{Roman}, or the ground-based survey by \emph{Rubin}.
+Of these the Euclid Wide Survey will provide tomographic measurements within $13$ source $z$-bins up to \mbox{$z\sim2.5$}, statistical errors reduced by about one order of magnitude compared to Stage III, and an excellent control of systematic errors for shear and photo-$z$.
+We see no restriction to applying our reconstruction technique to Stage IV data, merely assuming a lensing kernel and an IA model (possibly updated and carefully calibrated).
+This promises measurements of the matter power spectrum at different redshifts to unprecedented precision, perhaps up to $z\sim2$ with \mbox{$N_z=4$} or more bins, critically testing models of the non-linear structure growth.

 \begin{appendix}